yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Software/WifiToggle.rst

 #pragma section-numbers off
 ||<tablebgcolor="#f1f1ed" tablewidth="40%" tablestyle="margin: 0pt 0pt 1em 1em; float: right; font-size: 0.9em;"style="padding: 0.5em;">[[TableOfContents]]||
+## Do you know that WhiteRussian is obsolete?
+## Whatever...
+I'll no longer play with Wikis.
 = Intro =
 New diag module.
 This is what controls the LEDs and the buttons; now LEDs are /proc/diag/led and buttons trigger hotplug scripts in /etc/hotplug.d/button.
 This really makes it easy to add a''' '''!WiFi toggle''' '''button.